 Smartphones will be used to view long-form content, such as when wanting to make use of commuting time to watch the next episode in a series, or to follow a football match while out and about.
 But the smartphone will be a fall back, rather than a choice.
 In the UK, people of all age groups prefer to watch long-form TV on a TV set (see Figure 4).

-Among all respondents, about half had a video-on-demand subscription, but only 19 per cent, or two-fifths of these, access this subscription on a smartphone.
+Among all respondents, about half had a video-on-demand subscription and 19 per cent, or one-fifth, access this subscription on a smartphone.

 Netflix reported in early 2016 that half of all its users at that point had watched at least some of its content on a mobile device.
 But this only represented ten per cent of all viewing.4 Seventy per cent of all Netflix viewing was on a TV set.5 Smartphones were used to watch contents in lunch breaks, or at the very end of the day.6